sbrosinski/jenuecom/content/blog/funny-email.md

 And in fine print is written, “Your order will be with you shortly.
 Go ahead and clear off some shelf space.”

 Thank you for sending me this silly email.
-I needed the laugh. 🤣
+I needed the laugh.  </br>

+I don't know what a Magnetic Locator is, but now I want one. 🤣 😂